jcp-tech/jcp-tech/RENDER/deploy_steps.md

 gcloud config set project cv-jcp
 ```

-Replace `cv-jcp` with your actual Google Cloud Project ID.

 ### 2. Enable Required Services

 Ensure the Cloud Run and Container Registry (or Artifact Registry) APIs are enabled: